bahaatarek20/Bahaa-Portfolio/README.md

 Welcome to my personal **portfolio website**, a modern showcase of my projects, skills, and contact information.
 The website features smooth animations, typing effects, responsive design, and a clean dark red theme.

 ---

-## 🔗 Live Demo

-You can preview the portfolio locally by opening `index.html` in a modern browser.
-Or access the online demo here: [https://bahaatarek20.github.io/Bahaa-Portfolio/](https://bahaatarek20.github.io/)

----